Hart railway station

 Hart railway station was a station that served the villages of Hart and Crimdon in County Durham, England.

-The station was built by the Hartlepool Dock & Railway as a stop on their main line between Hartlepool and but, under its successors, would later become a stop on the Hartlepool–Haswell–Sunderland, Hartlepool–Ferryhill and Durham Coast line.
+The station was built by the Hartlepool Dock and Railway (HD&R) as a stop on their main line between Hartlepool and but, under its successors, would later become a stop on the Hartlepool–Haswell–Sunderland, Hartlepool–Ferryhill and Durham Coast line.

 History

-The Hartlepool Dock & Railway and the opening of the station
+The Hartlepool Dock and Railway and the opening of the station

-Construction of the HD&R was first authorised by an Act of Parliament obtained on 1 June 1832 which granted the railway company powers to construct a 14-mile railway from Moorsley (near Houghton-le-Spring) to Hartlepool as well as a number of short branches to serve collieries surrounding the line and a further Act of 16 June 1834 authorised an additional branch to Gilesgate in the City of Durham.
-However competition from other railway companies (most notably the Durham & Sunderland Railway) diverted much of the traffic that the company had been intending to access along other routes thus meaning that the H&DR only reached as far as and most of its branches were either cut short or left unbuilt.
+Construction of the HD&R was first authorised by the Hartlepool Dock and Railway Act 1832 (2 & 3 Will.
+4. c. lxvii) obtained on 1 June 1832 which granted the railway company powers to construct a 14-mile railway from Moorsley (near Houghton-le-Spring) to Hartlepool as well as a number of short branches to serve collieries surrounding the line and the Hartlepool Dock and Railway (Durham Branch) Act 1834 (4 & 5 Will.
+4. c. lvi) of 16 June 1834 authorised an additional branch to Gilesgate in the City of Durham.
+However competition from other railway companies (most notably the Durham and Sunderland Railway) diverted much of the traffic that the company had been intending to access along other routes thus meaning that the H&DR only reached as far as and most of its branches were either cut short or left unbuilt.
 Nonetheless, the curtailed line opened to mineral traffic (as far as Haswell) on 23 November 1835 and, when passenger trains were introduced on 1 May 1839, a station, originally named Crimdon, was provided to serve Hart village.

-From 1845, the HD&R leased the Great North of England, Clarence & Hartlepool Junction Railway which had opened a line from a junction with the HD&R at Wingate to six years earlier.
-However just a year after the HD&R leased the GNEC&HJR, both companies were leased by the newly formed York & Newcastle Railway, before being amalgamated into its successor, the York, Newcastle & Berwick Railway, on 22 July 1848.
+From 1845, the HD&R leased the Great North of England, Clarence and Hartlepool Junction Railway (GNEC&HJR) which had opened a line from a junction with the HD&R at Wingate to six years earlier.
+However just a year after the HD&R leased the GNEC&HJR, both companies were leased by the newly formed York and Newcastle Railway, before being amalgamated into its successor, the York, Newcastle and Berwick Railway, on 22 July 1848.
 These leases meant that, from 1846, passenger trains serving Crimdon began to also run through to Ferryhill over the GNEC&HJR.